Looking for a quick and colorful healthy side dish? This recipe for Roasted Asparagus and Carrots is simple, quick, and easy to make your own!

 If you’re not a fan of getting your hands dirty, you can use tongs or two large forks to toss instead.

 Then, spread the vegetables out once again in a single layer, ensuring they are not stacked on top of one another.
-Roast the olive oil-coated asparagus and carrots at 425°F for 20 minutes until nice and crispy.
+Roast on the top rack until the asparagus and carrots are nice and crispy.

 The simple and versatile flavors of this delicious side dish are complementary to almost any dish you throw its way!
 If you want to spruce it up with a sauce or gravy, try this Hearty Mushroom Gravy or Gorgonzola Cream Sauce over top.